Library book returned 96 years overdue was checked out by descendant of St. Helena pioneers

 People are also reading…

-Once library staff realized the book’s historical significance, they wanted to find out who had returned it, so they turned to the press for help.
-The Star posted an article on May 16 and the Bay Area CBS affiliate KPIX followed up with a TV segment on May 17.
+Once library staff realized the book’s historical significance, they wanted to find out who had returned it, so they turned to the media for help.
+The St. Helena Star posted an article on May 16, and the Bay Area CBS affiliate KPIX Channel 5 followed up with a TV segment the next day.

 Perry happened to be streaming the KPIX broadcast that night.